Are you looking for a hidden beach you can have all to yourself in busy Bali? Then Nyang Nyang Beach in Uluwatu might be the best choice for you.

 Even though I am referring to these beaches as a paradise, there is a problem with plastic waste here as everywhere else on the island.
 I’m just choosing not to let it overpower the beauty of the area.
 The plastic on the beach is both left by visitors and washed up on shore by the tide.

-A couple of easy things we can do to reduce our plastic footprint is to bring or buy a reusable water bottle with a straw or a reusable straw for coconuts and juices.
+A couple of easy things we can do to reduce our plastic footprint is to bring a filtered water bottle and a reusable straw for coconuts and juices.
 Just look at how many plastic straws there are in this little area!

 There are a lot of places in Bali now offering free refills when reusing a bottle, so take advantage of it.
 This is especially important in places like Indonesia where there aren’t proper systems in place to handle the massive amounts of waste.